omarreis/FiremonkeySensorFusion/README.md

 ## Usage

-* TMagnetoAccelerometerFusion is not a component, no need to install it as a package.
+* TMagnetoAccelerometerFusion is not a component, o need to install it as a package.
 It is instanced at run-time.
 * Add unit to uses:  MagnetometerAccelerometerFusion
 * Add form variable:  fMagAccelFusion:TMagnetoAccelerometerFusion;
 * On FormCreate: